Thank you for your response

 Our representative will get in touch with you shortly.

-Owing to the large population, there is always huge demand for real estate in India and demand mostly overtakes supply.
-This demand and supply correlation and the desire in people to own more, leads to inflation in the value of real estate and in turn means huge gains in the hands of seller.
-It is unlikely that such gains fall out of tax bracket.
+Owing to the large population, there is always a huge demand for real estate in India and demand mostly overtakes supply.
+This demand and supply correlation and the desire in people to own more leads to inflation in the value of the real estate and in turn means huge gains in the hands of the seller.
+It is unlikely that such gains fall out of the tax bracket.

 While there can be varied genuine reasons between the parties for having transaction of sale of land or building for a consideration lower than the value adopted by SVA, Section 50C provides safeguard only against fluctuation in the value of property caused due to considerable gap between different stages of transaction of sale.

-As reference to valuation officer to determine market value is provided to benefit the taxpayer and saving them from undue hardship, reference to valuation officer does not impact taxpayer in a negative way.
-Even when a reference is made to valuation officer, lower of the value determined by valuation officer or adopted by SVA will be taken as sale consideration for computing capital gain.
+To determine the market value, a valuation officer is provided with a reference to benefit the taxpayer and save him from undue hardship.
+Such reference provided to the valuation officer does not impact the taxpayer in a negative way.
+Even when a reference is made to valuation officer, the value determined by valuation officer or adopted by SVA, whichever is lower will be taken as sale consideration for computing capital gains.

 For example, if value adopted by SVA is Rs 12,00,000 as against Rs 8,00,000 sale consideration claimed to be received by seller and value determined by valuation officer is Rs 15,00,000, sale consideration as per Section 50C will be Rs 12,00,000.

 In the same example if value determined by valuation officer is Rs 10,00,000, sale consideration for the purpose of capital gains will be Rs 10,00,000.